camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

    Classpath dependencies are automatically managed for you if you use the [Process Application API]({{< relref "user-guide/process-applications/index.md" >}}).
 {{< /note >}}

-When using the Camunda JBoss/Wildfly subsystem, the process engine classes are deployed as jboss module.
+When using the Camunda JBoss/Wildfly subsystem, the process engine classes are deployed as JBoss module.
 The module is named `org.camunda.bpm.camunda-engine` and is deployed in the folder `$JBOSS_HOME/modules/org/camunda/bpm/camunda-engine`.

-By default, the Application server will not add this module to the classpath of applications.
+By default, the application server will not add this module to the classpath of applications.
 If an application needs to interact with the process engine, we must declare a module dependency in the application.
 This can be achieved using either an implicit or an explicit module dependency.

 ## Implicit Module Dependencies with the Process Application API

-When using the process application API (i.e., when deploying either a ServletProcessApplication or an EjbProcessApplication), the Camunda JBoss/Wildfly subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a module dependency between the application and the process engine module.
+When using the Process Application API (i.e., when deploying either a ServletProcessApplication or an EjbProcessApplication), the Camunda JBoss/Wildfly subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a module dependency between the application and the process engine module.
 As a result, we don't have to declare the dependency ourselves.
 It is called an [implicit module dependency](https://docs.jboss.org/author/display/AS72/Implicit+module+dependencies+for+deployments) because it is not explicitly declared but can be derived by inspecting the application and seeing that it provides a `@ProcessApplication` class.

 ## Explicit Module Dependencies

-If an application does not use the process application API but still needs the process engine classes to be added to its classpath, an explicit module dependency is required.
+If an application does not use the Process Application API but still needs the process engine classes to be added to its classpath, an explicit module dependency is required.
 JBoss AS 7 and Wildfly 8 / 10 offer multiple [different mechanisms for achieving this](https://docs.jboss.org/author/display/AS72/Class+Loading+in+AS7).
 The simplest way is to add a manifest entry to the MANIFEST.MF file of the deployment.
 The following example illustrates how to generate such a dependency using the maven WAR plugin:

     <build>